kriskuiper/project-tech-team/docs/README.md

 # Drinkerz, serious about dating
 ![Screenshot of the project]()

-(Project name) is a web-app where students from Amsterdam can meet other (single) students by meeting eachother at a café.
+Drinkerz is a web-app where students from Amsterdam can meet other (single) students by meeting eachother at a café.
 The user can create an account and log in.
 (More features described here)

 ## Features we want to workout (Have to make decisions about what (not) to do)
 - Filter gender / favo beer ([Chazz](https://github.com/chazzers))